perama-v/address-appearance-index-specs/README.md

 ### Maintenance: Creation

-- Index: for each appearance, store under the relevant division -> subset -> address.
+- Index: for each appearance, store under the relevant chapter -> volume -> address.
-- Manifest: Save specification version and decide manifest version then for each subset file, hash and append to file.
+- Manifest: Save specification version and decide manifest version then for each volume file, hash and append to file.

 ### Maintenance: Extension

-- Index: for each new appearance, store under the relevant division -> subset -> address.
+- Index: for each new appearance, store under the relevant chapter -> volume -> address.
-- Manifest: Save specification version and increment manifest version then for each subset file, hash and append to file.
+- Manifest: Save specification version and increment manifest version then for each volume file, hash and append to file.

 ### Maintenance: Correctness audit